Sherryjsph3/sammis_corner/README.md

 # sammi's corner

 A fashion blog which highlights individuality and style.
 A site to showcase simple outfits with snappy descriptions.
-As you browse sammi's corner you'll also be directed to pages where you can shop some of her favs things via direct links.
+As you browse sammi's corner you'll also be directed to pages where you can shop some of her favorite things via direct links.
 Full CRUD capabilities can be performed and users who are authorized can like and comment on each blog post.

 ## `Technologies Used`